-• The objective of providing information about the financial position, performance and cash flows in a way that meets the 'common need of most users'.
+- The objective of providing information about the financial position, performance and cash flows in a way that meets the 'common need of most users'. - The accounts are prepared on the going concern basis of accounting.
+The accounts have been prepared on the assumption that the functions of the Council will continue in operational existence for the foreseeable future.